 Margaret Atwood is one of Canada's best known and most prolific writers.
 She has written more than 40 books in nearly all literary forms including short stories, nonfiction, children's books and stage.
-Her most recent book, The Testaments, has broken Canadian sales records and was named the co-winner of the 2019 Booker Prize.
+Her novel The Testaments broke Canadian sales records and was named the co-winner of the 2019 Booker Prize.

 CBC Books has put together an essential Atwood reading list: the 10 must-read books from her decades-long career.

 The Circle Game (1964)

 Atwood released her first full-length poetry book titled The Circle Game in 1964.
 The collection addresses love, vulnerability, morality and technology — all themes that she would continue to explore in her later work.

 With The Circle Game, Atwood won her first major literary prize: the 1966 Governor General's Literary Award for poetry.
 The book officially marked her arrival on the Canadian literature scene.